abik11/tips-tricks/DB/T-SQL.md

 ```

 ### Rollup
-**Rollup** is another way to group date.
+**Rollup** is another way to group data.
 It groups the result by specified hierarchy.
 In the following example *MovementHistoryReport* will be grouped first by *Week* and then each group will be internally grouped also by *Location*.
 ```sql
 SELECT  COALESCE([Week], 'TOTAL'),
 		[Location],